This entry-level Botswana Safari stays at basic lodges, offering an affordable, no-frills journey through Southern Africa.

 Khama is a community-based wildlife sanctuary formed by locals in 1989 when the hunting grounds of Serwe Pan were converted into a sanctuary for rhinos.
 Khama Rhino Sanctuary benefits the local community and helps protect the endangered rhinos, along with other wildlife.

 Last full day on the road: the long drive south to Martin's Drift and across the Limpopo River into South Africa.
-Covering a great distance today, we head to the dynamic city of Johannesburg, called Egoli, meaning Place of Gold.
+Covering a great distance today, we pass through changing landscapes.

-Arriving in Johannesburg late this afternoon our Okavango Budget Lodge Safari comes to a close.
+Arriving in the pleasant city of Pretoria by mid-to-late afternoon our Okavango Budget Lodge Safari comes to a close and we say farewell.

 Please note that this safari requires a mandatory Safari Pass (Local Payment) at an additional cost.
 The Safari Pass includes most of the tour highlights and activities, as well as some accommodation en route.
 This compulsory payment can be made when booking your tour, or at the start of your trip, payable directly to your tour guide.
 Contact African Budget Safaris for the detailed itinerary listing what is included in the Safari Pass and see the Full Pricing above for rates.